ScreamingHawk/aot-youtube-music/README.md

-# aot-youtube
+# aot-youtube-music

-Creates a native electron app linking to YouTube.com
+Creates a native electron app linking to Music.YouTube.com

 This app will display over the top of your other windows even when focus is lost.